 Outdoor weddings can be beautiful affairs, set with many natural elements.
 However, there are many more moving parts involved in planning an outdoor wedding than there are in planning an indoor wedding.
+That’s why when planning an outdoor wedding, the destination of your wedding is very important.
 Here are six tips for planning your outdoor wedding.

 1. Don’t Forget To Make Restroom Plans

 There is a variety of options to choose from for restrooms for an outdoor wedding, including restroom trailers.
 Make sure you check whether there are restrooms available on-site, or if you need to rent trailers.
 Restrooms are important at any event, even more so at a wedding that can last several hours. .
 It’s a good idea to find ways to dress them up a bit, by adding decorations that match the rest of your wedding decor, and possibly hiring restroom attendants.

 You need to look for a caterer that can provide food and drinks for outdoor events.
 Look for caterers that have plenty of experience storing, preparing, and serving food outdoors.
 Make sure you’re able to pay for extra equipment for storing and preparing food outdoors, and check whether you’ll need to rent that separately or whether it’s part of an outdoor catering package.
 It’s better to choose a plated meal and passed appetizer option than a family-style or buffet package, as the latter carries more risk of attracting insects.